 Although a relatively new phenomenon, almost 200,000 Irish people regularly vape with another 600,000 having tried an e-cigarette at some stage.
 Globally, the number of adults who vape is expected to reach almost 55 million by 2021.

-In the United States, a mysterious lung illness linked with vaping has resulted in 39 deaths with over 2,000 more cases reported.
-Though no deaths have been reported so far in Europe, is vaping causing any adverse health effects in Ireland?
+In the United States, vaping associated lung injury has resulted in 60 deaths with over 2,600 more hospitalised cases reported.
+Though no deaths have been reported so far in Ireland, we would like to investigate if vaping is causing any adverse health effects here.

 HELP US INVESTIGATE